 I started using this oil the week of a major sinus headache, and it felt so soothing on my swollen eyes.
 I swear it helped reduce some of the sinus pressure too.

-Word of caution: don’t use this on your eyelids.
+Word of caution: don’t use this on your eyelids – it should be used under and lateral to the eyes only.
 The oils invariably run, and it is not fun to get essential oils in your eyes.
 If you do, flush your eye with milk and then rinse with water.

 Carrot Seed + Rosehip Eye Serum